Criticism of the Quran: Violence against women

-Verse 4:34 of the Quran as translated by Ali Quli Qara'i reads:
+Verse 4:34 of the Quran, as translated by Ali Quli Qara'i, reads:

 Men are the managers of women, because of the advantage Allah has granted some of them over others, and by virtue of their spending out of their wealth.
 So righteous women are obedient, care-taking in the absence [of their husbands] of what Allah has enjoined [them] to guard.
 As for those [wives] whose misconduct you fear, [first] advise them, and [if ineffective] keep away from them in the bed, and [as the last resort] strike them.
 Then if they obey you, do not seek any course [of action] against them.
 Indeed, Allah is all-exalted, all-great.

 Many translations do not necessarily imply a chronological sequence, for example, Marmaduke Pickthall's, Muhammad Muhsin Khan's, or Arthur John Arberry's.
 Arberry's translation reads "admonish; banish them to their couches, and beat them."

 The Dutch film Submission, which rose to fame outside the Netherlands after the assassination of its director Theo van Gogh by Muslim extremist Mohammed Bouyeri, critiqued this and similar verses of the Quran by displaying them painted on the bodies of abused Muslim women.
 Ayaan Hirsi Ali, the film's writer, said "it is written in the Koran a woman may be slapped if she is disobedient.
 This is one of the evils I wish to point out in the film".

 Scholars of Islam have a variety of responses to these criticisms.
 (See An-Nisa, 34 for a fuller exegesis on the meaning of the text.)
-Some Muslim scholars say that the "striking" allowed is limited to no more than a light touch by siwak, or toothbrush.
+Some Muslim scholars say that the "striking" allowed is limited to no more than a light touch with a siwak, or toothbrush.
 Some Muslims argue that striking is only appropriate if a woman has done "an unrighteous, wicked and rebellious act" beyond mere disobedience.
 In many modern interpretations of the Quran, the actions prescribed in 4:34 are to be taken in sequence, and striking is only to be used as a last resort.

-Many Islamic scholars and commentators have emphasized that striking, where permitted, is not to be harsh or even that it should be "more or less symbolic."
-According to Abdullah Yusuf Ali and Ibn Kathir, the consensus of Islamic scholars is that the above verse describes a light striking.